Vanderbilt advances to College World Series, routs Duke 13-2

 LIGHTNING DELAY

 These teams waited out a 3-hour, 10-minute delay before Game 1 Friday night, then sat through a 2-hour, 36-minute delay for lightning with one out in the bottom of the sixth with only a few drops of rain.
+“It was like, ‘All right we’re going now.
+We’re not,'” Raby said.
+“It just seemed like it was never going to get going again.”

 UP NEXT